View - Payloads

 flZuUaUfMWBaGv4g-embedded-image-jkpko7jv.png

-For VPP payloads only you'll see a tab that shows licensing details
+VPP payloads include a licensing details tab.

 f1PLFATFNmqqaYCE-embedded-image-nqddprgt.png